 “the brain and peripheral nervous system, the endocrine and immune systems, and indeed, all the organs of our body and all the emotional responses we have, share a common chemical language and are constantly communicating with one another.”

 The influence of negative thoughts in one’s mind causes stress.
-Stress affects all systems of our body that include respiratory, muscles, cardiovascular, gastrointestinal, endocrine, reproductive nervous, and reproductive systems.
+Stress affects all systems of our body that including respiratory, muscles, cardiovascular, gastrointestinal, endocrine, reproductive nervous, and reproductive systems.
 If the stress is severe and prolonged, it can cause many diseases.
 On the cardiovascular system, the effects of stress are not only stimulatory but also inhibitory (Ferguson et al., 2016).
 If these effects are results from activation of the sympathetic nervous system, then it causes an increase in heart rate, vasodilation in the arteries of skeletal muscles, strength of contraction, decrease in the excretion of sodium by the kidneys, and a narrowing of the veins, contraction of the arteries in the spleen and kidneys (Herd, 1991).
 Appetite is also affected by stress (Bagheri Nikoo et al., 2014).
 The process of absorption intestinal permeability, secretion of mucus and acid of stomach acid, a function of ion channels, and inflammation of GI tract (Collins, 2001).
 Stomach emptying is prohibited, and colonic motility is accelerated by it (Mönnikes et al., 2001).
 Besides, it has also been studied that visceral sensitivity is increased by mental and emotional types of stress.
 Activation of mucosal mast cells occurs by mental and emotional types of stress (Mönnikes et al., 2001).
 Several endocrine processes linked with the hypothalamus, pituitary and adrenal glands, the adrenergic system, thyroid, gonads, and the pancreas are either activated or changed by stress (Tilbrook et al., 2000).
 The hypothalamic-pituitary-adrenal axis and stress hormones such as catecholamines that include adrenalin, noradrenaline, and dopamine and interact with hormones that are responsible for normal ovulatory cycles.
 It involves prolactin, gonadotropin-releasing hormone, prolactin, LH, and FSH.
 Secretions of melatonin and endogenous opiates are changed by stress.
 It also interferes with ovulation.
 At the sex organs level, sympathetic innervation of the female reproductive system provides a way by which stress can influence fertility.
 Infertility caused by stress is increased as time goes and the couple remains infertile (Schenker et al., 1992).
 Memory is highly affected by stress.
 It depends on the time of exposure to the stressful stimulus (Schwabe et al., 2012).
 Current studies have shown that a specific-timed schedule of exposure to stress not only affects hippocampus-dependent memory but also affects striatum-dependent memory (Schwabe et al., 2010).
 Cognition is mainly affected by it and is also mainly formed in the hippocampus, amygdala, and temporal lobe.
 Stress causes the activation of some physiological systems such as the central neurotransmitter, system neuropeptide system, the autonomic nervous system, and the hypothalamus-pituitary-adrenal axis.
 These have direct effects on the neural circuits in the brain which are involved with the processing of data (McEwen & Sapolsky 1995).
 In the brain, stress can cause pathophysiologic alterations and these alterations can be expressed as cognitive, behavioral, and mood disorders (Li et al., 2008).